debate-watch/youtube-data-api-ruby/README.md

 ### Configuration

-Configure the library to make requests on behalf of your YouTube API Key by either assigning it to an environment variable called `YOUTUBE_DATA_API_KEY` or passing it as a request parameter called `:api_key`.
+Configure the library
+ to make requests on behalf of your YouTube API Key by assigning it to an environment variable or passing it as a request parameter.

 #### Environment Variable

-If using the environment variable approach, add the YouTube API Key to your **.bash_profile**:
+If using the environment variable configuration approach, add a variable called `YOUTUBE_DATA_API_KEY` to your **.bash_profile**:

 ```` sh
 export YOUTUBE_DATA_API_KEY="my-key-123"